yangzhou321/yangzhou321.github.io/_pages/about.md

 [**Video**](https://www.youtube.com/watch?v=-BBnm8yBUSg&t=1s)

-**Project Introduction:** We have developed an application using AR glasses for assisting assembly on the Unity Vuforia platform.
+**Introduction:** We have developed an application using AR glasses for assisting assembly on the Unity Vuforia platform.
 This program also utilizes NLP technology to predict the next assembly step and supports user-defined assembly requirements.
 My main contribution is the assembly guidance using AR technology.

 </div>
 </div>